 In Ankara on Wednesday (18 September) Mr. Necmettin Erbakan, leader of the Turkish National Salvation?

-In Ankara on Wednesday (18 September) Mr. Necmettin Erbakan, leader of the Turkish National Salvation Party, strongly criticised Mr. Bulent Ecevit, the Turkish Prime Minister, who resigned earlier in the day.
+Background: In Ankara on Wednesday (18 September) Mr. Necmettin Erbakan, leader of the Turkish National Salvation Party, strongly criticised Mr. Bulent Ecevit, the Turkish Prime Minister, who resigned earlier in the day.
 Mr. Ecevit's action ended the eight-month-old coalition between his Republican People's Party and the National Salvation Party (NSP).

 Mr. Ecevit's resignation was precipitated by NSP members when they opposed his recent visit to Scandinavia.
 Differences between the two coalition parties increased in recent weeks, and Mr. Ecevit was censured by the NSP, who wanted him to take a stronger line over the Cyprus issue.
 Mr. Erbakan and his party believe the Turks should have continued fighting until they controlled the entire island.